 ZF2 introduced a completely rewritten Zend\Form component that can simplify form handling within a web application.
 This talk looked at how to use Zend\Form to render a form, validate data with input filters and ease the pain of forms on web pages.

-This all-day tutorial covered ZF2 in detail, starting with key foundation concepts of service manager and event manager.
+This full-day tutorial with Evan Coury covered ZF2 in detail, starting with key foundation concepts of service manager and event manager.
 We then looked at routing, bootstrapping, controllers, views, modelling and forms.

 This all-day tutorial covered the state of ZF2, key foundation concepts including the autoloader, event manager and dependency injector.
 We then looked at an actual ZF2 application built with the prototype MVC system.

 This talk covers project management tips and tricks that will help get a website developed, approved and live.
 We look at the documentation, meetings and processes required to deliver a successful website with an emphasis on ensuring that the PM effort matches the job in hand.
 We also consider how to handle the client’s change requests when they arrive.

 This talk looks at some strategies to improve the performance of a Zend Framework application.
 We look at measuring the performance of a website and then provide some ideas on how to improve the performance.